atanvarno69/mass-effect-d6/basics.md

 | Almost Dead      | 0                    | Can't take actions |
 | Dead             | < 0                  | Can't take actions |

-## Paragon & Renegade Points

-**Paragon** and **Renegade** points are awarded for being brutal or gentle in various situations, or being selfish or selfless.
-If you're playing a morally good person who helps the locals fight off a Geth attack for no reward or personal gain, you could be awarded with a Paragon point for your efforts.
-If your character is greedy and selfish and demands payment after saving the locals, you could be given a Renegade point by the GM.
-Paragon and Renegade points, besides showing the nature of the individual, grant a mechanical bonus.

-Paragon and Renegade points may be spent for one of:

-* +5D to a *con*, *persuasion*, *command* or *intimidation* check.
-* +3 bonus to any roll's result.

-Only one Paragon or Renegade point may be spent per roll.

-## Medals

-**Medals** are awarded for completing challenging tasks or mission objectives.
-It is up to the GM to figure out how many, if any, will be given at the end of an adventure or campaign.
-Medals are what separates your characters from ordinary people making them great heroes or feared villains.
-Only player characters may have medals.

-Medals may be spent for one of:

-* +3D to any check
-* healing 10 hit points